florencemezino/vert_outre_mer/README.md

 * `Destinations`: Allows travellers to connect emotionnally with the sustainability aspect of the destinations.
     - specificity : Give access to one landing page per destination with practical informations

-* `Events` : Allows travellers to identify events and activities in order ot organize their trip
+* `Experiences` : Allows travellers to identify events/experiences and activities in order ot organize their trip
-    - specificity : Give an overview of events related to sustainable tourism for each destinations and per date
+    - specificity : Give an overview of experiences related to sustainable tourism for each destination and per date

 * `News` : Allows travellers and tourism professionnals to have an overview of the latest sustainable information in french overseas destinations.
     - specificity : Give an overvoiw of the latest news in a chronological order.
 Latest information are in the top and a paging feature will allow to navigate within the previous published article.